rrtj3/foreman-ansible/README.md

 ===============

 A Ansible ENC (external node classifier) to get, group and classify nodes based on the Puppet facts in The Foreman.

-This project if for you if you use Foreman (http://theforeman.org/) and Puppet (https://puppetlabs.com) to handle your configuration management (and possibly provisioning) and you want to make use of the the Puppet facts in Foreman to drive the excellent config management/deployment/orchestration tool Ansible (http://ansible.cc/).
+This project is for you if you use Foreman (http://theforeman.org/) and Puppet (https://puppetlabs.com) to handle your configuration management (and possibly provisioning) and you want to make use of the the Puppet facts in Foreman to drive the excellent config management/deployment/orchestration tool Ansible (http://ansible.cc/).
 * How it works:
 The Foreman provides an excellent api which allows you get lists of nodes based on certain "facts" about the nodes.
 We make use of this, and Ansible's ability to drop in new ENC's,  to get lists of nodes based on specified criteria.
 This allows us to group and classify your nodes based on any puppet fact.